c64scene-ar/chipdisk-nac-vol.1/chipdisk_internals.en.rst

 written for the Chipdisk that we present in the Datastorm 2017.
 That means you have all the "real code" problems.

-- It is based on the Chipdisk code *Up The Hands* that we present in DeCrunch 2016
+-  It is based on the Chipdisk code *Hands Up* that we presented in DeCrunch 2016
 -  The requirements were changing.
 The code changed also.
 There may be code that is not used, or code that no longer makes sense.
 -  Too many macros / unrolled-loops were used.
 Perhaps it would have been better to use less To take additional place for a possible new topic.
 -  There are few comments
 -  The Easter Egg has some bugs in the scroll.
 With time we will fix
 -  There may be other bugs too.

 Questions and others
 ===================